-6.4 Submission Deadline for Indicator, Benchmark and Impaired Waters Monitoring and Sampling Data.
+7.2 Submission Deadline for Indicator, Benchmark and Impaired Waters Monitoring and Sampling Data.

-7.2 The permittee must submit monthly discharge monitoring reports (DMR) for all applicable parameters through NetDMR.
-The permittee shall submit the DMR no later than 11:59 p.m. on the 15th day of the month following the sampling period.
-A DMR must be submitted for every monitoring period (month) even if no monitoring was conducted.
+Monitoring and sampling data for the period from the effective date of permit until December 31, 2022, shall be reported by the permittee with the 2022 Annual Report due January 31, 2023.
+Beginning January 1, 2023, the permittee must submit quarterly discharge monitoring reports (DMR) for all applicable parameters through NetDMR.
+The permittee shall submit the DMR no later than 11:59 p.m. on the 45 days following the reporting period.
+A DMR must be submitted for every monitoring period (quarter) even if no monitoring was conducted.
 NetDMR will provide a list of NODI (no data indicated) codes to be used when there is no data to report.